The Discrepancy Attack on Polyshard-ed Blockchains: Analysis of the Discrepancy Attack

-free variables from $\bm{\lambda}^{(1)},\dots,\bm{\lambda}^{(v^{\beta'})}$ in total.
-By substituting them in \eqref{extra equations twice}, we can reduce the number of free variables to $(v^{\beta'}-1)(K-\beta')+1$.
-Adding the $k-\beta'$ variables of $\bm{\zeta}$ to what we have and substituting those in \eqref{w equals} gives a homogeneous system of $v^{\beta'}(K-\beta')$ equations and $v^{\beta'}(K-\beta')+1$ variables.
-Since that system is underdetermined, there exists a non-zero solution for $\bm{\zeta}$.
-This completes the proof. \end{proof} It is worth noting that if we know the adversarial behaviour when decoding, i.e. we know what each node have received from each adversarial node, the bound given in Theorem \ref{main result} becomes tight.
-In other words, that number of equations would be enough for recovering recover $f(X_k), k\in\mathcal{H}_{\mathcal{K}}$.
+It is worth noting that if there were a mechanism that let us know the adversarial behavior when decoding, i.e. we knew what each node have received from each adversarial node, the bound given in Theorem \ref{main result} would be tight, and $\textrm{rank}(\mathbf{M}_{\textrm{Lagrange}})$ equations would be enough for recovering $f(X_k), k\in\mathcal{H}_{\mathcal{K}}$.